jimfim/Redis.Stream.Subscriber/README.md

 ```

 ### The very easy way
-this repo contains a docker-compose file that will build and run the sample applications along with a redis instance you can use to run the sampel clients in this solution
+this repo contains a docker-compose file that will build and run the sample applications along with a redis instance you can use to run the sample clients in this solution

 ```bash
 docker-compose up